Leadership Mentoring Programs for Managers

 Maybe a person is uncomfortable with delegating and wants to focus on that aspect of their role as a manager, or maybe someone wants to become a better team leader and communicator.
 Regardless of what they choose, when you give your managers the ability to set goals for their own personal development, they will often find areas that would not likely be uncovered in the course of traditional training.
 This can provide organizations with a deeper understanding of who their managers are and how they can fit into the overall picture of the company.
 (As an added bonus, as managers experience the power of self-directed learning, they can replicate this practice with their direct reports, allowing this positive experience to permeate deeper into the organizational culture.)

-3. Ask them to lead a learning group.
+3. Ask them to lead a mentoring group.

 Each of us has things we are interested in and areas where we exhibit strong competence.
-These interest areas can become opportunities for your managers to lead learning groups where they actively practice skills such as directing, listening, inquiring, facilitating, delegating, and giving feedback.
-In addition, leading a learning group can help your managers gain confidence in their abilities as leaders and acquire leadership skills that can impact their daily work as managers.
+These interest areas can become opportunities for your managers to lead mentoring and learning groups where they actively practice managerial skills such as directing, listening, inquiring, facilitating, delegating, and giving feedback.
+In addition, leading a mentoring group can help your managers gain confidence in their abilities as leaders and acquire leadership skills that can impact their daily work as managers.